brandur/sorg/content/nanoglyphs-drafts/005-actions.md

 ![Sumo strong eggnog](/assets/images/nanoglyphs/005-actions/eggnog@2x.jpg)

-Welcome to Nanoglyph, a newsletter about software.
+Welcome to Nanoglyph, a newsletter about sustainable software.
 It ships weekly, though like many software projects, its release date has been known to slip.
-It's still very much an experiment.
+It's still very much in alpha.
 If you'd like to get it in your inbox, you can [subscribe here](https://nanoglyph-signup.herokuapp.com).

 ---